"Authoritative Parenting Style, what is it and how does it affect your child?"

 Authoritative Parenting Style Example:

 * Picture a child who feels valued and heard.
-This child is likely to develop a strong sense of self-esteem, knowing they have a safe space to voice their thoughts and feelings.
+This child is likely to develop a strong sense of self-esteem, knowing they have a safe space to voice their thoughts and concerns.

-Authoritative parents foster this environment by engaging in open dialogue, acknowledging their child's perspective, and providing guidance when needed.
+Authoritative parents support this type of environment by engaging in open communication, acknowledging their child's perspective, and providing guidance when needed.

 *.
 Imagine a child who's encouraged to solve problems independently.
 This child is likely to become a confident decision-maker, unafraid to tackle challenges head-on.

-They guide without dictating and teach without preaching.
+They guide without being controlling and teach without preaching.
 Consider a child who's taught to manage their emotions effectively.
 This child is likely to develop strong emotional intelligence, understanding not only their feelings but also those of others.

-Authoritative parents model emotional regulation, demonstrating how to react to situations in a balanced, thoughtful manner.
+Authoritative parents model emotional guidance, demonstrating how to react to situations in a balanced, thoughtful manner.

 * But it's not all sunshine and rainbows you know.
 Authoritative parenting styles require a delicate balance between setting boundaries and encouraging independence.